The Gap from "Interaction" to "Collaboration"

 The product form of agents marks a complete shift in AI products from "tool logic" to "scenario logic."

-The core of tool logic is "defining clear boundaries and inputting explicit instructions"—users must clearly know what they want to do and what the tool can do to use it effectively.
-The core of scenario logic is "identifying ambiguous boundaries and proactively discovering problems"—the system can perceive complex variables in a scenario and actively provide solutions for users without requiring them to manually break down their needs.
+The core of tool logic is "defining clear boundaries, inputting clear instructions"—users need to clearly know what they want to do and what the tool can do to use it effectively.
+The core of scenario logic is "identifying ambiguous boundaries, proactively discovering problems"—the system can perceive complex variables within a scenario and proactively provide solutions for users without requiring them to manually decompose their needs.

-Future AI products will no longer compete based on "what features they have" but on "whether they can handle complex scenarios."
-A mature agent is no longer about "providing functions" but about "integrating into scenarios"—it can proactively sense potential problems and initiate solutions even before users clearly articulate their needs.
+Future AI products will no longer compete based on "what features they possess" as a barrier, but rather on "whether they can handle complex scenarios" as a core competency.
+A mature agent is no longer about "providing functions" but about "integrating into scenarios"—it can proactively sense potential problems and initiate solutions even before users have clearly defined their needs.

 The responsive interface interaction logic of the "dialog box" constrains AI behavior within traditional interaction paradigms, forcing agents to exist in a "Q&A" form.
-However, true agents do not rely on language input.
+But a true agent does not rely on language input.
 Ideally, an agent should be a system that can directly perceive the environment, capture key signals, infer user intent, and automatically execute tasks.
 It is not a tool for solving single problems but a "partner" providing scenario-based solutions.

-When an AI is still waiting for user input instructions, it is merely a more efficient "search bar."
-Only when it can predict context, proactively intervene, and execute tasks before the user speaks does it truly possess the attributes of an "agent."
+When an AI is still waiting for user input instructions, it is merely a more efficient "search bar"; only when it can anticipate context, proactively intervene, and execute tasks before the user even speaks does it truly possess the attributes of an "agent."

-If we continue to confine AI capabilities within "interface logic," believing that AI can only passively receive instructions and output results through an interface, it is like putting an engine in a horse-drawn carriage.
+If we still confine AI's capabilities within "interface logic," believing AI can only passively receive instructions and output results through an interface, it's no different from putting an engine in a horse-drawn carriage.

-The future of human-computer interaction will no longer revolve around "what the user asks" but "what the agent needs to accomplish."
+The core of future human-computer interaction will no longer be "what the user asks," but "what the agent needs to accomplish."

-What agents truly need are clear goals, rich contextual information, and the space for autonomous action.
-When AI transitions from a "tool" to an "actor," users also shift from "operators" to "goal definers"—human-computer collaboration thus enters a new stage: from "command interaction" to "intent collaboration."
+What an Agent truly needs are clear goals, rich contextual information, and space for autonomous action.
+As AI transforms from a "tool" to an "actor," users also shift from "operators" to "goal definers"—thus, human-computer collaboration enters a new stage: from "command interaction" to "intent collaboration."

-This transformation will not only reshape the product form of AI but also profoundly change the way humans collaborate with technology, opening up new imaginative spaces for efficiency innovation and model innovation across various industries.
+This transformation will not only reshape the product form of AI but will also profoundly change the way humans collaborate with technology, opening up entirely new realms of imagination for efficiency innovation and model innovation across all industries.